Hello! I’m Dr. Ted Schwaba

-Here’s my CV Follow me on Twitter My email is tedschwaba@gmail(dot)com
+Here’s my CV Follow me on Bluesky Email me at tedschwaba@gmail(dot)com

 Here’s a Shiny app I made called the Facet Atlas that visualizes how 268 different facet scales relate to one another

-Here are some examples of the research questions I’ve asked, along with figures that show results of the research.
+Here are some examples of the research questions I’ve studied, along with figures that show results of the research.
 Click the links to read the papers!

-When people mature in one personality trait, do they mature in others as well?
+When people mature in one personality trait, do they mature in other traits as well?
 Do close others perceive similar maturation?

 How do the many scales that measure personality traits associate with one another, and how can visualizing these correlation networks give us insight into the structure of personality?